ToNyOyO/gulp-replace-image-src-from-data-attr/README.md

 > Replace the \"src\" attribute of \<img\> tags with specific path from the \"data-local-src\" attribute in HTML files.

-It is very easy to replace the test IMG "src" with an alternative "src".
+It is very easy to replace the IMG "src" with an alternative "src" throughout your project HTML file.

 ## Installation